ArupDas15/Fundamentals_Of_Deep_Learning/partA/README.md

 arg8 : dropout_rate : The dropout rate signifies the probability of keeping a neuron.
 Hence the probability of dropping a neuron is 1-dropout_rate.<br />
 arg9 : neurons : Denotes the number of neurons in the dense layer.
 Default value set to 1024.<br/>

-The input at every layer is randomly initialised using `xavier normal` initialisation with a seed value 42.<br />
+The input at every 2d convolutional layer is randomly initialised using `xavier normal` initialisation with a seed value 42.<br />
 ## How is the model trained? ##
 We utilised the RandomCrop class in Keras which randomly crops all images belonging to the same batch to the same cropping location.
 This proved to be a good substitute for Data augmentation as it helped to improve the robustness of the model.
 We take the images from the train directory and set it to 400 * 400 size and fit the training images on the compiled model using `model.fit()`.